-Riley (RealLife Adventure) is our award-winning solution that provides verbose descriptions, designed to help someone to better understand their surroundings.
+Riley (RealLife Adventure) is our award-winning artificial intelligence app that provides verbose descriptions, designed to help someone to better understand their surroundings.

 A Sighted Assistant for the New Collar Workforce

 Inspired by a dragon boat team that is blind and visually impaired

 Riley uses a smartphone or tablet to allow anyone to tap into the powerful cognitive intelligence of IBM Watson.
 This opens up a whole new world of independence for workers who can do a job they could not do a job before – made possible through the magic of Riley and Watson.

 After our January 9, 2018 launch at the Consumer Electronics Show in Las Vegas, you can download the Riley app from iTunes and Google Play, or sign up for the Riley server in the cloud.